Billy Mitchell (EastEnders): Julie Perkins

 In 2010, storylines show Billy receiving a letter from the care home he stayed in as a child, and a character from his past, Julie Perkins (Cathy Murphy) arrives in the series.
 Julie turns Billy's life upside-down and forces him to face some shocking home truths.
 The storyline was introduced as executive producer Bryan Kirkwood, who took on the role earlier in 2010, wanted Billy to have a storyline that was not connected to existing characters.
 Fenwick said the storyline was an acting challenge with plenty of twists and turns, and said "it's given me the chance to let go and be a little bit nutty."

 In June 2011, it was announced that Danielle Harold had joined the cast, playing Julie and Billy's 15-year-old granddaughter Lola Pearce.
 It was reported that Billy and Julie would be shocked to learn of Lola's existence, not knowing the son they once gave up for adoption had a daughter, but would decide to track her down and find her living in a care home.

+Ava Hartman

+In 2013, Billy becomes romantically interested in Ava Hartman (Clare Perkins) and tries to impress her by fixing a scratch on her car, despite not knowing what he is doing; Dexter steps in to help him and Ava is grateful to Billy and the three go out for a drink together.
+Speaking of Billy's interest in Ava, Perkins told Inside Soap, "Ava has been by herself a long while...So when she realises that Billy fancies her, she thinks, 'Why not?
+Let's just see what happens!'"
+However, she believed that a romance between the pair would not work as she believed that the two characters would not "gel" due to Billy being a "kind of a loser", despite being "sweet and lovable", and Ava being a teacher.

+Months later, Billy and Ava have a date which gets to a "promising start".
+When Ava tells Billy that she admires his closeness with Lola, he tells her that he is trying to make up for lost time, and this reminds Ava of her ex-husband Sam James (Cornell John).
+This sours the date as Billy realises that Ava is not over Sam.
+Ava then tries to rekindle the date by kissing Billy.